ganainy/appium-traverser/SETUP_GUIDE.md

     pip install -r requirements.txt
     ```
 5.  **Appium Server Setup:**
-    *   Start the Appium server in a separate terminal window by simply running: `appium`
+    *   Start the Appium server in a separate terminal window by simply running: `appium --allow-insecure adb_shell`
     *   Keep this server running while you execute the Python script.
+    > Note: The `--allow-insecure adb_shell` flag is required to enable direct ADB shell commands execution.
+This is necessary for certain Android automation tasks and device interactions that require shell access.
+Without this flag, some automation commands (e.g. sending keyboard keys to fill input fields) will fail with permission errors.
 6.  **Android Device/Emulator Setup:**
     *   Ensure you have an Android device connected via USB with **Developer Options** and **USB Debugging** enabled, or have an Android Virtual Device (Emulator) running.
     *   Verify your device is recognized by ADB: `adb devices` (You might need to run this from the Android SDK's `platform-tools` directory if it's not in your PATH).